How Far Can Turtles See?

 One of the main ways turtles navigate their environment is by sensing the earth’s magnetic fields.
 This allows them to determine their position in relation to the earth’s poles and helps them to find their way to their nesting sites.
 Additionally, they use the position of the sun to help them navigate.
 When they come across an obstacle, they use visual cues such as color, shape, and motion to determine what it is and how to move around it.
 Overall, turtles rely on multiple senses to navigate their surroundings and make their way through their environment with ease.

-Recommended Reading: This Is Sandpit Turtle Shirt?
+Recommended Reading: Is Turtle Wax Good?

 The Impact of Human Activity on Turtle Vision